African swine fever

 A sub-Saharan epidemic and a global pork crisis

-China, the world’s largest pork consumer has seen a 40% rise in the price of pork meat in the last year.
-This has been caused by the fatal pig and wild boar disease, African swine fever (ASF) with 100% fatality rate.
-ASF is a transboundary disease which is highly contagious and has the potential for rapid spread causing serious socio-economic and public health consequences.
+African swine fever (ASF) continues to impact global pork production, especially in Europe and Asia.
+China, the world’s largest pork consumer had seen a 47% rise in the price of pork meat and this winter, a new strain of the virus had been discovered in China hindering restocking of pigs.
+ASF is a transboundary disease, with a 100% fatality which is highly contagious and has the potential for rapid spread causing serious socio-economic and public health consequences.

 No vaccines or treatment is available for ASF.
 Regions with soft ticks and wild boars make it impossible to eradicate the disease.